 A re-inspection of the subject property is required and the file must contain an inspection report and evidence of inspector licensing.
+Re-inspection is required if the subject property is located in the county that was granted individual assistance.
 The report must:

-- State property is damage-free, and the value & marketability is unaffected. - ❖ Contain exterior photos of the subject including street view, rear, and front. - Interior photos may be required (case-by-case).
+- ❖ State property is damage-free, and the value & marketability is unaffected. - ❖ Contain exterior photos of the subject including street view, rear, and front. - Interior photos may be required (case-by-case).